specflare/specflare.github.io/_posts/2021-02-27-OpenSSL-Pocket-Reference.md

 # See the generated certificate
 $ openssl x509 -text -in specflare.crt -noout

-# Checking if the moduli match for the private key, CSR and certificate
+# Checking if the modulus match for the private key, CSR and certificate
 $ openssl x509 -noout -modulus -in specflare.crt | openssl md5
 $ openssl rsa -noout -modulus -in specflare.key | openssl md5
 $ openssl req -noout -modulus -in specflare.csr | openssl md5